arashnm80/arashnm80.github.io/quotes.md

 > Everybody thinks their loneliness is the biggest loneliness in the world.

 > When life gets you down and you feel unloved and worthless, just remember you’ll be dead one day.

+> Everybody in the world is a compass for me.
+A reminder of where I want to be and where I don't.

+> I'm gonna be the change I want to see in the world.

+> We accept the life we think we deserve.

+> Become so big that this world seem small next to you.

+> If I don't do it, I want to be the person who doesn't want it, not one who can't.

+> We are here to drink beer.
+We are here to kill war.
+We are here to laugh at the odds and live our lives so well that Death will tremble to take us.

+> Every great painter paints what he is.

+> A great writer writes like there is no one else in the world to read.

+> If I can't fix myself how can I fix the world?

+> I'm not center of the world but I am center of my world.

+> Soft as a leaf, strong as a trunk.

+> I'm gonna change the world and I'm not gonna ask for permission.

 > Long-term games with long-term people.